gbmhunter/blog/content/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/_index.md

   // Open the serial port.
 Change device path as needed (currently set to an standard FTDI USB-UART cable type device) int serial_port = open("/dev/ttyUSB0", O_RDWR);

-  // Create new termios struc, we call it 'tty' for convention struct termios tty;
+  // Create new termios struct, we call it 'tty' for convention struct termios tty;

   // Read in existing settings, and handle any error